Skip to main content

 3.4 Watch the platform converge

-Flux reconciles in dependency order: flux-system → infra-cni → infra-core → infra-object-storage → platform.
+Flux reconciles in dependency order: flux-system → infra-cni → infra-core → infra-object-storage → platform (plus the isolated platform-cdi-storage child, which converges on its own once the CDI operator registers its CRDs).

 export KUBECONFIG=~/.kube/config # the cluster from Phase 2

-flux get kustomizations # all five should reach Ready=True
+flux get kustomizations # every listed Kustomization reaches Ready=True

 flux get helmreleases -A # ~20 releases go Ready